grantreed1/Cross-Asset-Macro-Volatility/README.md

 ## Core Methodology

 ### 1. Signal Generation
 The core signal utilizes a rolling Z-score to identify cross-asset relative-value pairs.
-By systematically shorting historically overpriced implied volatility and funding underpriced protection, the strategy isolates the pure VRP spread.
+We systematically short historically overpriced implied volatility to fund underpriced protection.

 ### 2. Options P&L Modeling
 Daily Options P&L is simulated using a second-order Taylor Series expansion of the Black-Scholes model: